ethereum/deposit_contract/README.md

 ## Developer Setup

-If you would like to hack on deposit_contract, please check out the [Ethereum Development Tactical Manual](https://github.com/pipermerriam/ethereum-dev-tactical-manual) for information on how we do:
+If you would like to hack on deposit contract tests, please check out the [Ethereum Development Tactical Manual](https://github.com/pipermerriam/ethereum-dev-tactical-manual) for information on how we do: